 - If a hiring manager wishes to sponsor a candidate for work authorization or an employee for a green card, they should contact their respective Human Resources partner or Human Resources immigration designee.

 - The appropriate departmental and Human Resources approvals are required in advance of hiring and/or sponsoring a non-U.S. employee.

-- Approval from the hiring manager and appropriate VP-level executive of the department/division is required prior to beginning the application process.
+- Approval from the hiring manager and appropriate vice president–level executive of the department/division is required prior to beginning the application process.

 - When assisting an employee with work authorization, Berklee will seek input, guidance, and advice from immigration attorneys to ensure compliance with legal requirements set forth by the Bureau of Citizenship and Immigration Services (BCIS).

-- It is expected that sponsored employees will respond in a timely manner to requests from Berklee and/or immigration attorney for relevant information and documentation in a timely manner.
+- It is expected that sponsored employees will respond in a timely manner to requests from Berklee and/or an immigration attorney for relevant information and documentation.
 It is also expected that sponsored employees will be completely forthcoming and truthful in all dealings throughout the application process.